Splunk Cloud Platform

 Declared time field element

-A declared time field is a time field you have declared as a Time field, Unix time field, or partition Time field in the definition of the federated index that you reference in the search.
-See Map a federated index to an AWS Glue Data Catalog table dataset.
+A declared time field is a time field that is declared as a Time field, Unix time field, or Time partition field in the definition of the federated index that you reference in the search.

 In sdselect searches, there are some limitations to the declared time fields you can apply to date and time evaluation functions.
 See Limitations to the field and data types you can apply to date and time functions in the WHERE clause.